 The primary reason for your fish to be swimming upside down can be due to swim bladder disease.
 The swim bladder may get inflated to such an extent that it may find it difficult to swim against the buoyancy of the water.
-That apart, it can also have a few other reasons which include improper water temperature, water quality, bacterial infection, and physical damage.
+One of the most common reasons your fish may swim upside down or sideways is due to swim bladder disease, though certain species naturally exhibit this behavior.

 Why Is My Fish Swimming Upside Down or Sideways?